maxwells-daemons/caltech-cs11-tensorflow/labs/lab_1/README.md

  - Defining a computational graph in the Graph object
  - Subgraph execution with Sessions
  - Computing gradients, numerical optimization with Optimizers

+Optional material:
+ - https://thispersondoesnotexist.com/ is a browser demo of one of the coolest things we can do with machine learning right now: generate realistic pictures of people who don't exist
+ - The TensorFlow official low-level guide, [introduction](https://www.tensorflow.org/guide/low_level_intro), and the pages on [tensors](https://www.tensorflow.org/guide/tensors), [variables](https://www.tensorflow.org/guide/variables), and [graphs](https://www.tensorflow.org/guide/graphs)
+ - [The Google Developers machine learning crash course on gradient descent](https://developers.google.com/machine-learning/crash-course/reducing-loss/gradient-descent), and the next four pages (through "Playground Exercise")